Who (mis)translates the (mis)translators?

 - Zhuangzi, Ch.
 2 (trans.
 Ziporyn)

-A central insight is that dukkha really is inevitable—that “good vibes only” is a farce.
+A central insight is that dukkha really is inevitable, and that “good vibes only” is a farce.
 We impulsively push unpleasantness away.
 We try to filter it out of existence.
-But this only prolongs and insinuates the conditions for our suffering.
+But this only insinuates and prolongs the conditions for our suffering.
 Across countless moments, our impulses commit us to a hidden and vastening mess.
-And when we see a flash of the mess, our quick-patch solution may be to ignore it altogether—to be “in denial”.
+And when we see a flash of the mess, our quick-patch solution may be to ignore and deny it altogether.

-Take the specific meditative practice of trauma work8: you stir up repressed bad vibes, then diffuse, dissolve, accept their contents back into yourself.
+On the other hand, consider the practice of trauma work7: you stir up repressed bad vibes, then diffuse, dissolve, accept their contents back into yourself.
 This works very well sometimes.
-It kind of makes sense, if you think of dukkha as something that becomes memorized, and that the conditions for a partially collapsed vibe9 may be stored long-term.
-We generally try to avoid recalling such vibes, because it’s immediately unpleasant—the regret that we’ve already failed to resolve that unpleasantness, at least once.
+It kind of makes sense, if you think of dukkha as something that becomes memorized, and that the conditions for a partially collapsed vibe8 may be stored long-term.
+We generally try to avoid recalling such vibes, because it’s immediately unpleasant.
 If you’ve ever been suddenly struck by a cringey memory of your past, you know what this feels like.
 Trauma work says: stop dwelling in denial.
 Bring back that bad vibe with a vengeance.
 But don’t clench on it like usual.
-Don’t try to force a resolution until the pain “forces you” to hide it away again.
+Don’t try to force a resolution until the pain compels you to hide it away again.
 Stop treating it as Other, as outside interference.
-Send it love.
-Accept its contents back into yourself.
-Unclench, let the broken pieces fall apart into their surroundings.
-This becomes easier when the surroundings are a warm, clean blanket of pleasant harmony, like concentration practices can bring.
+Let the broken pieces dissolve back into mental potential, fertile with revenant agency.

 If suffering were truly just coming in from the outside [link is mine] in thousands of different forms (i.e. the way things seem on cursory inspection) then we wouldn't have much hope of a single intervention helping us.
 Nor would we be confident in any such intervention since some new form of suffering can always show up.
 But if suffering is a result of something we're doing, then if we can figure out how to stop doing that, the suffering stops.
 Which we can confirm for ourselves in moment to moment experience.